bobpach/Postgres-CI-CD/Part-1-Deployment/README.md

 We will create two Argocd applications.
 Create the first one with the following properties:
 - General
   - Application Name: postgres-dev
-  - Project Name: ci-cd project
+  - Project Name: cicd-project
 - Source
   - Repository URL: < the git repository you registered with argocd >
-  - Path: <the path to the kustomization file in the gut repo >
+  - Path: < the path to the kustomization file in the git repo >
 - Destination:
   - Cluster URL: https://kubernetes.default.svc
   - Namespace: postgres-dev